maulik-eng/cis_524_project/README.md

 4. **Data Structures**:
    - Python uses lists (e.g., `list of tuples`), which are more flexible and easy to work with.
    - Java uses arrays (e.g., `String[][]`), which are less flexible but offer performance benefits in certain situations.

+## Running the Programs
+### Python:
+1. Clone or download this repository.
+2. Ensure you have Python 3.x and Java JDK installed in VS Code set up.
+3. Open python or java file in vs code and and press `Ctrl + F5` or use the integrated terminal after that follow below step to run the program:-
+   	For Python :- python3 Binary_serch_for_phonebook.py
+   	For Java :-
+   		- To compile: `javac contact_booksearch.java`
+	         - To run: `java contact_booksearch`